Probabilistic pure state conversion on the majorization lattice: Generalization to a collection of initial or final states

-An analogous statement can be made about a scenario involving multiple initial states $\{\ket{\psi_j}\}_{j=1}^m$ and a single final state $\ket\phi$, generalizing the greedy protocol.
-This time, the optimal probability of conversion $p_{\max}^{[1]}$ from the OCP state of the $m+1$ states $\ket{\psi_j \overset{m}{\underset{j=1}{\lor}} \phi}$ to $\ket\phi$ is equivalent to the minimum optimal probability between any of the $m$ possible conversions from $\ket{\psi_j}$ to $\ket{\phi}$.
-This is immediately understood because, as proven in Ref. \cite{BosykEtAl_ApproximateTransformationsOfBipartite_2017}, the intermediate state for the least probable of the $m$ possible conversions is located in the lower cone of $\ket{\psi_j \overset{m}{\underset{j=1}{\lor}} \phi}$.
-Therefore, the transformation from $\ket{\psi_j \overset{m}{\underset{j=1}{\lor}} \phi}$ to $\ket{\phi}$ is at least as likely as the least probable of the $m$ possible conversions from $\ket{\psi_j}$ to $\ket{\phi}$.
-Here, we have a compromise between doing the deterministic step at first (postponing the subsequent probabilistic step) or waiting until the identity of the initial state is known before doing the actual probabilistic transformation (possibly with a higher success probability).
+To complete the picture, we may also consider a scenario involving multiple initial states $\{\ket{\psi_j}\}_{j=1}^m$ and a single target state $\ket\phi$, generalizing the greedy protocol.
+This time, the optimal probability of conversion $p_{\max}^{[1]}$ from the OCP state of the $m+1$ states $\ket{\phi \overset{m}{\underset{j=1}{\lor}}\psi_j}$\footnote{In analogy with the OCR, the OCP of multiple states can be understood as $\ket{\phi \overset{m}{\underset{j=1}{\lor}} \psi_j} \equiv \ket{\phi \lor \psi_1\lor \psi_2\lor \cdots \lor \psi_m}$.} to the target state $\ket\phi$ is equivalent to the minimum optimal probability between any of the $m$ possible individual conversions from $\ket{\psi_j}$ to $\ket{\phi}$.
+This is immediately understood because, as proven in Ref. \cite{BosykEtAl_ApproximateTransformationsOfBipartite_2017}, the intermediate state for the least probable of the $m$ possible conversions is located in the lower cone of $\ket{\phi \overset{m}{\underset{j=1}{\lor}}\psi_j}$.
+Therefore, the transformation from the OCP state $\ket{\phi \overset{m}{\underset{j=1}{\lor}}\psi_j}$ to $\ket{\phi}$ cannot be more probable than the least probable of the $m$ possible conversions from $\ket{\psi_j}$ to $\ket{\phi}$.
+Unlike the multi-target thrifty protocol, this multi-initial-state generalization of the greedy protocol does not have a straightforward practical meaning since the deterministic transformation from some of the initial states $\ket{\psi_j}$ to the OCP state cannot be performed until the actual $\ket{\psi_j}$ is disclosed.
+However, it is relevant in a scenario involving a catalyst state \cite{JonathanPlenio_Catalyst_1999}.
+If one postpones the deterministic step and, instead, borrows the OCP state, then it is possible to implement the probabilistic step yielding $\ket{\phi}$ from the OCP state.
+Later on, once the actual $\ket{\psi_j}$ is disclosed, it can be deterministically converted into the OCP state, which is returned and plays therefore the role of a catalyst.
+Here again, there is a compromise between doing the probabilistic step at first (postponing the subsequent deterministic step) or waiting until the identity of the initial state is known before doing the probabilistic transformation (possibly with a higher success probability).